-When switching often between multiple test automation projects, a best practice is to have multiple server working directories, each one of them having its
+When working simultaneously on multiple test automation projects, a best practice is to have multiple server working directories, and have each one of them point to the project-specific test repo in its

 C:\opentest ├── server-proj1 │ └── server.yaml ├── server-proj2 │ └── server.yaml └── test-repo-proj1 │ └── ... └── test-repo-proj2 └── ...

 server.yaml file for the first project would look something like that:

 When you intend to start working on a particular project, start the OpenTest server in the directory that corresponds to the project you want to work on, by specifying the working directory at the command line:

 The configuration parameters in the table below can be used in

 server.yaml files to control the behavior of the OpenTest server.